Wim Lensen

 Sim en Pans (Tom Poes Weekblad, 1947)

 Wim G. Lensen was one of the earliest co-workers of Marten Toonder and the Toonder Studios.
-He joined the studios in 1940, and started out working for Toonder's productions for Diana Editions.
-A little later, he did the inking of the backgrounds in the 'Tom Poes' daily strip.
-After the War, he pencilled a couple of episodes of the 'Panda' strip.
+He joined the studios in 1940, after having worked for the Pätz advertising agency on the Rokin in Amsterdam.
+He started out working for Toonder's comic productions for Diana Editions and a little later on, he did the inking of the backgrounds in the 'Tom Poes' daily strip.
+In the second half of the 1940s, he pencilled a couple of episodes of the new 'Panda' strip.

 Sim en Pans, by Wim Lensen